-Also note that the daily rain gauge measurement function - which is updated every five minutes - is set by default to Eastern Standard Time (EST).
-From now until the end of Daylight Savings on November 3, 2019, add one hour to the most recent rainfall reading to get a true real-time measurement of precipitation.
+Please note the daily rain gauge measurement function - which is updated every five minutes - is set by default to Eastern Standard Time (EST).
+During Daylight Saving, add one hour to the most recent rainfall reading to get a true real-time measurement of precipitation.

-Although the Commission calibrates these devices on a regular basis, they are subject to inaccuracies.
-Snow, hail, severe weather, and human tampering can affect the data.
-At the Commission's discretion, historic rainfall data may be adjusted as inaccuracies are identified and corrected.
+Although the Commission calibrates these devices periodically, they are subject to factors which may lead to inaccuracies.
+Snow, hail, severe weather, and tampering can affect the data

 Interactive - Yearly, Monthly, Daily, Daily Detail, 5 Day